AAA Cooper: Company history

+In June 2024, Charlie Prickett was announced as CEO, replacing Reid Dove who became board chairman.

 Operations

 In 1997, "Truck-to-Ship-to-Truck" service was added for the island of Puerto Rico.
 ACT's international service also extends to Canada, Mexico, the Caribbean, Latin America, Europe, Asia, Africa and Australia.

 A Dedicated Contract Carriage offering was formally established in 2002 and as a result, it expanded the LTL service to all of Texas and Cincinnati in 2005.
 In 2006 annual revenue of the Company surpassed $500 million for the first time.

 As of 6 July 2021, ACT operated 70 terminals (90% owned, the rest leased) with a total door count over 3,400, 3,000 tractors, and 7,000 trailers in the southeast and midwest US and projected 2021 profits would be US$80 million on revenues of US$780 million.
 The company offers service outside its home area through affiliate agreements with other regional and national LTL carriers.